ZackyMrf/euclid/readme.md

 ## Features

 - Swap ETH to EUCLID, ANDR, or MON tokens
+- Support for multiple accounts from a single .env file
-- Support for proxy rotation to avoid rate limits
+- Proxy rotation to avoid rate limits
 - Interactive CLI with colorful output
 - Automatic transaction tracking with Euclid and Intract
 - Configurable transaction amounts and counts